blaregroup/Python-Blogger-REST-API-Client/README.md

 ## Getting Started

-Well, To Get Start With This Project.
-First You Have To Clone This Git Repo.
-Type In Your Terminal `git clone THIS_REPO_URL`.
-And Second Thing, Keep In Your Mind, This Project Can Do Every Thing..
-Thats Possible To Do With Blogger API.
-This Class had many automatic functions. if you able to understand..
-You Can Appriciate my work That Star Button.
+Well, to get start with this project.
+First you have to clone this git repo.
+Type In Your Terminal `git clone THIS_REPO_URL`. and second thing, Keep In Your Mind, this Project can do every thing.. thats possible to do with blogger API. this python script had many automatic functions. so, if you able to understand..
+You Can Appriciate my work by clicking that Star Button.

 ok